Hot off the retro press: November 2023 • Freshly updated July 2025

-If the answer is yes, then you will really like this Old Fashion Chocolate Soda with a fun peppermint twist.
+If your answer is yes, then you’re going to adore this Old-Fashioned Chocolate Soda with a festive peppermint twist!

 Some affiliate links are used in this post.